-This module will provide an introduction to the fundamentals of business and economics, along with providing the link between intertemporal choice and modern Finance.
+This module provides an introduction to the fundamentals of finance and statistics.

-The aim of this module is to provide students with an understanding of the introductory areas of economics and business, along with providing a practical application to applied finance.
+The aim of this module is to provide students with an understanding of the introductory areas of finance and statistics.

 By the end of this module the student should be able to:

-1. Demonstrate an understanding of the theories of the firm and the key business objectives;
+1. Demonstrate an understanding of the fundamentals of descriptive statistics and its application using statistical software.

 In these lectures, we will study the time value of money (TVM).
 We will illustrate why money has a higher value today than in the future.
 We will also develop a set of tools that we will use throughout the rest of the module.
 We will start analysing single cash flows and then we will move onto annuity cash flows.